The Apthorp: 390 West End Associates ownership

 A group called 390 West End Associates owned the Apthorp by the late 1980s.
 As a result of changes to state and city laws during the 1990s, landlords in New York City could renovate rent-regulated apartments to deregulate them, provided that the tenant earned over $250,000 a year and was paying over $2,000 per month.

-In the late 1990s, to attract tenants such as bankers and company executives, 390 West End Associates renovated the building for $10 million, cleaning the facade, adding a gatehouse, and renovating the apartments' plumbing, wiring, electrical appliances, and air-conditioning.
-The owners also installed a large marble statue in 1998, but many existing tenants considered the statue to be an extravagant expense, especially as their rents were rising.
+In the late 1990s, to attract tenants such as bankers and company executives, 390 West End Associates renovated the building for $10 million.
+The facade was cleaned, and a gatehouse was added.
+The apartments' plumbing, wiring, electrical appliances, and air-conditioning were also renovated.
+They also installed a large marble statue in 1998, but many existing tenants considered the statue to be an extravagant expense, especially as their rents were rising.
 There was also growing discontent between existing rent-regulated tenants, who paid as little as $2,000 per month for eight-room units, and the landlords, who could rent the same apartment for $10,000 at market rates.
 Residents filed several lawsuits, alleging that several apartment buyers had bribed the landlords and existing tenants, and that the landlords were illegally deregulating apartments.
 After the corpse of a German tourist was discovered on the building's roof in early 1997, The New York Times wrote that "it struck some tenants not as an oddity but as a metaphor, a sign of how surreal life in the Apthorp had become".
+Joe Winogradoff, a longtime tenant, said in an interview that the Apthorp was "beautiful on the outside, but on the inside, it's a corpse".

 The Times wrote in 2002 that the Apthorp "was evolving from comfortable West Side icon to gilded palace for the very, very rich".
 At the time, 390 West End Associates had asked the New York State Division of Housing and Community Renewal for permission to raise monthly rents by $25 per room so they could pay for the $1.8 million cost of elevator replacement.
 Two tenants' groups objected to this proposal, saying that the rent increases would cause some of the apartments to be deregulated.
 At a meeting in 2004, some residents claimed that the quality of services, including mail delivery, garbage disposal, and maintenance, had decreased because many longtime staff had retired.
 In addition, the New York Court of Appeals found in 2005 that the owners had rented the apartments to a man who agreed not to use the units as his primary residence, then subleased the apartments to people who did primarily live at the Apthorp.
 By then, market-rate tenants were regularly paying $8,000 to $20,000 per month.